Image

 Open-Label Umbrella Study To Evaluate Safety And Efficacy Of Elacestrant In Various Combination In Patients With Metastatic Breast Cancer

-Study testing elacestrant combinations for metastatic breast cancer safety and effects.
+Study testing safety and effectiveness of elacestrant combinations for advanced breast cancer.

 Recruiting